DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 As mentioned above, our most significant challenge transitioning the codebase from 18F to ONRR was operating system compatibility.
 We struggled to get approval from our IT group for everything we needed to support the site.
 It was a time consuming process that, even when we were granted administrative privileges, still left us with dependency errors and a parallel data-update workflow using separate machines.

-Gatsby combines multiple front-end tools into one, and the packages are managed with [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/), so the scope of requests is limited to widely used package managers.
+Gatsby combines multiple front-end tools into one, and the packages are managed with [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/), so the scope of out IT requests is limited to widely used package managers.
 From what we can tell so far, running Gatsby is nearly identical regardless of the operating system you're using.
 As we'll describe in the next section, we were able to build a data-update workflow that we could support using our government-issued computers.

 ### GraphQL